uwescience/reproducible/goals.md

  - To increase access to and usability of research products by other researchers.

+ - to facilitate paradigms shifs as ground-breaking research leads to profound scrutiny

  - To use the DSE as a test bed for developing and promoting tools and cultural changes across a broad spectrum of academic disciplines.